jidongxiao/CSCI1200-DataStructures/lectures/06_memory/README.md

 - Bring to the exam room:
   – Your Rensselaer photo ID card.
   – Pencil(s) & eraser (pens are ok, but not recommended).
 The exam will involve handwriting code on paper (and other short answer problem solving).
 Neat legible handwriting is appreciated.
   – Computers, cell-phones, smart watches, calculators, music players, etc. are not permitted.
 Please do not bring your laptop, books, backpack, etc. to the exam room – leave everything in your dorm room.
-Unless you are coming directly from another class or sports/club meeting.-->
+Unless you are coming directly from another class or sports/club meeting.
 <!-- – Do not bring your own scratch paper.
 We will provide scratch paper.-->

 # Lecture 6 --- Pointer and Dynamic Memory